Tenor saxophone: Uses

 The tenor saxophone became best known to the general public through its frequent use in jazz music.
-It was the pioneering genius of Coleman Hawkins in the 1930s which lifted the tenor saxophone from its traditional role of adding weight to the ensemble and established it as a highly effective melody instrument in its own right.
+It was the pioneering genius of Coleman Hawkins in the 1930s that lifted the tenor saxophone from its traditional role of adding weight to the ensemble and established it as a highly effective melody instrument in its own right.
 Many innovative jazz musicians from the 1930s onwards have been tenor saxophone players.
 The strong resonant sound of Hawkins and his followers was in contrast with the lighter approach of Lester Young and his school.
-During the bebop years the most prominent tenor sounds in jazz were those of the Four Brothers in the Woody Herman orchestra, including Stan Getz who in the 1960s went on to great popular success playing the Brazilian bossa nova sound on tenor saxophone (not forgetting John Coltrane, Dexter Gordon and Sonny Rollins).
+During the bebop years, the most prominent tenor sounds in jazz were those of the Four Brothers in the Woody Herman orchestra, including Stan Getz who in the 1960s went on to great popular success playing the Brazilian bossa nova sound on tenor saxophone (not forgetting John Coltrane, Dexter Gordon and Sonny Rollins).
 In recent years, the tenor continues to be very popular with fans of smooth jazz music, being played by artists such as Kirk Whalum, Richard Elliot, Steve Cole and Jessy J. Saxophonists Ron Holloway and Karl Denson are two of the major proponents of the tenor on the jam band music scene.
+Van Morrison, learned music notation and tenor saxophone lessons from fellow Hyndford Street neighbour, jazz musician George Cassidy, who specialised in tenor saxophone.Morrison and Cassidy bonded over this, becoming great friends.

+Former president Bill Clinton has played the tenor saxophone for much of his life.
+He received a special-edition saxophone while in office.

 As a result of its prominence in American jazz, the instrument has also featured prominently in other genres.
 The tenor is common in rhythm and blues music and has a part to play in rock and roll and more recent rock music as well as African American, Latin American, Afro-Caribbean, and African music.